artemis-yl/artemis-yl.github.io/_posts/2017-04-07-HeatSinks.md

 Also, heat block of different resistance is used and the inconsistencies in measuring the temperature affects our maximum temperature in configuration 3 and its location in the second lab session, hence the variation between the two lab sessions.

+### Changes and Recommendations

-We also recommended that a larger number of iterations should've been used in the finite difference to minimize variances and that heat blocks of similar resistance should've been used in the experiments.
+We recommended that a larger number of iterations should've been used in the finite difference to minimize variances and that heat blocks of similar resistance should've been used in the experiments.

 We would've also prefered a better technique of positioning the aluminum blocks on the circuit board.